COMMLAW 2502 - Legal Aspects of International Business II

 The full timetable of all activities for this course can be accessed from Course Planner.

-3. to be introduced to different legal systems and rules and attain an appreciation of how they apply to regulate international business transactions.
+- Reflect on the different approaches by different legal systems and attain an appreciation of how these different legal systems regulate international business transactions.

 University Graduate Attributes